- Military Life Cycle

-- TSP withdrawal age – how old you’ll be when you decide to start withdrawing money from your Thrift Savings Plan account.
+- TSP withdrawal age– how old you’ll be when you decide to start withdrawing money from your TSP account.
 This defaults to 67, the assumed “Full Retirement Age,” but you can start withdrawing at 59½ years without paying extra income taxes.
 The longer you can wait to withdraw, the more money you’ll earn.

-- Current TSP account balance – you can find this information online at the official Thrift Savings Plan website.
+- Current TSP account balance– you can find this information online at the official TSP website.

 Remember: your highest 36 months of basic pay determines your eventual pension rate.
 So, the calculator asks what you think your pay grade may be every year to your projected separation year.